- Environmental Philosophy and Principles

 - Environmental Promotion System

-- Medium-term Environmental Targets
+- Medium-to Long-term Environmental Targets

 - Action to Reduce the Environmental Impact